Guidelines for Submitting a Report

 - Ensuring registration and licensure requirements are met; and

-- Responding to reports about professional competence and conduct of SRNA members.
+- Responding to reports about professional competence and conduct of CRNS members.

 When to Submit a Report

-If a member of the public has concerns about an SRNA member’s practice, submit a written report.
-The SRNA will investigate written reports submitted regarding a nurse’s conduct and/or competence.
+If a member of the public has concerns about an CRNS member’s practice, submit a written report.
+The CRNS will investigate written reports submitted regarding a nurse’s conduct and/or competence.

 How to Submit a Report